techmo-pl/dictation-client/python/README.md

 ##### Dependencies

-If you don't have virtualenv yet, install it first (https://virtualenv.pypa.io/en/stable/installation.html) On Debian/Ubuntu OS this package can be installed by using `setup.sh` script.

 Then install the required dependencies inside the virtual environment (this step only needs to be done the first time, for the further usage it is enough to use the existing virtual environment).